EMR Selection

 6. Create a short list of EMR Vendors

-Review blogs which openly discuss the experience of professionals with particular vendors and their implementation progress.
+After defining your list of functional requirements, create a short-list of vendors you might want to investigate in more depth.
+Some EMR vendors can be eliminated quickly if they are new in the market or do not deal with a certain size practice or your specialty.
+RevenueXL recommends that you review blogs which discuss the experience of professionals with particular vendors and their implementation progress.
 You may also review the websites of vendors or speak to senior executives of short-listed EMR companies to gain insights into technological maturity of the vendor, investment in product development, number of total clients and installations, physician consultant advisors on staff, etc.

 7. Test drive each EMR System using common scenarios

-8. Obtain two or three references from each shortlisted EMR vendor.
+8. Obtain two or three references from each shortlisted EMR vendor

 Ensure that the references are from a Practice of similar size and specialty.
 It is preferable to have the references in the same geography so that you and your staff can visit the reference facility and see the EMR system being used in day to day operation.